ClaikoCode/Portfolio/DevJourney.md

 I searched up some example palettes and learned how to use CSS variables to define a set of four colors in the root of the page.
 From these variables I defined app-specific color variables such as "element-base-color" and "detail-color".
 These variables were swapped out for the majority of the colors defined in all other CSS files.
 If I want to change how my page looks in the future, I simply have to update four lines and the rest should solve itself.

 I also updated several elements to have better spacing and improved consistency of padding and margin usage.
 I noticed I had a more intuitive understanding of the boxmodel when implementing these adjustments as I was often able to replicate whatever vision I had in my head in CSS code, which I was happily surprised about.

+## Day 10

+I improved my color palette "system" further by borrowing some knowledge from my shader programming experience.
+Linear interpolation is an extremely useful tool in many ways but it is used extensively when mixing colors together.
+I wanted to have an equivalent of this as I had defined a lighter version of my primary and a darker version of my secondary that was simply picking a color value that was brighter or darker in the picking box.
+Whilst this is not a problem as there are only two colors to handle, I stil wanted a better solution.

+That introduced me to the color-mix() function in CSS.
+I now mix the base color with white or black by a certain percantage to make it brighter or darker, which worked!
+The four colors in my palette are now fully responsible of determening the look of the page.
+All other color variables are now relative to that base palette.
+This relative offset of colors might not work properly if I want to have a light-theme verison of the website, but that is not part of my goal currently.